matcool/cocos2d-x-gd/README.md

 For fun, mostly

 ## How to run GD
-Copy the build libcocos and `pthreadVC2.dll` from the dlls folder (it will be static linked some day) into an instance of 2.2074 GD
+Copy the built libcocos and `pthreadVC2.dll` from the dlls folder (it will be static linked some day) into an instance of 2.2074 GD